-Table 42 shows a comparison of groundwater levels in 2017 and 2018.
-All GW points were monitored twice during 2018 with a requirement for quarterly monitoring of groundwater levels as per the WMP.
-This is a non - compliance relating to Schedule 3 Condition 21 iii.
+Table 45 shows a comparison of groundwater levels in 2017, 2018 and 2019.
+All groundwater locations were monitored four times during 2019 with a requirement for quarterly monitoring of groundwater levels as per the WMP.
 As evident, water levels have remained relatively consistent across all locations, with only BH205 showing a consistent decrease in water level since the start of monitoring.